ehlesp/smallab-k8s-pve-guide/G013 - Host hardening 07 ~ Mitigating CPU vulnerabilities.md

 As you can imagine, the list of vulnerabilities will change depending on the CPU inspected.

-## Your Proxmox VE system will already have the correct microcode package applied
+## Your Proxmox VE system already has the correct microcode package applied

 To mitigate these bugs, it is required to install the proper microcode `apt` package for your CPU: the `intel-microcode` or the `amd-microcode` one.
 In this guide's case, the Proxmox VE installation process already installed the correct package (the `intel-microcode` one) in the system.
 This can be discovered by first checking what `apt` sources are configured in the `/etc/apt/sources.list.d/debian.sources` file: